not-dispersion/xray-core/README.md

 **IMPORTANT!
 Always run these commands as root to ensure they work correctly.**

 I'll add the uninstallation script in future updates.
-For now - have fun!